Is Your Job at Risk of Automation?

 Rest assured that many jobs will continue to exist even as tasks become more automated.
 In fact, McKinsey finds that less than 5 percent of jobs are likely to be entirely taken over by robotics and other computers.

 Instead, computers will take over particular tasks that are easier (or more cost-effective) for them to complete rather than humans.
 These include predictable or repetitive work, physical tasks, machine operation, and data processing and collecting.
+Artificial intelligence is transforming many industries and will have a significant impact on healthcare careers, for example.

 People across all levels of education and at all levels of their careers will see some of their tasks taken over by computers.
 However, certain industries will see more tasks and jobs eliminated than others.
 Some sectors that are most likely to see a steep rise in automated workers include: